superfaceai/docs/docs/guides/map-use-case-to-provider.md

 ### Pass data to request

 You can pass any data to the request by adding a `request` block.
 Inside, you can pass data to _headers, query or body_ by specifying `headers`, `query` or `body` blocks, respectively.
-The map prepared by CLI already contains these blocks, so you just need to pass the data, likely using the `input` object.
+The map created by CLI already contains these blocks, so you just need to pass the data, likely using the `input` object.

 When passing data in _body_, it's a best practice to also define the request content type.